Friday, August 5, 2016

 David Starr.

-Mitch considered the discovery that it was the publisher of the daily paper who had applied this pressure as beyond the pale and something that Ogulewicz couldn't overlook.
+Mitch considered the discovery that it was the publisher of the daily paper who had applied the pressure as beyond the pale and something that Ogulewicz couldn't overlook.
 He left work immediately and marched straight down Main Street to the corporate headquarters of the Springfield Newspapers.
 When Mitch arrived, he demanded to speak with the publisher.
-Ushered into the office, he found Starr was smiling and welcoming.
+When ushered into the office, he found Starr was smiling and welcoming.

 “Mr. Starr,” Mitch said trying to keep his calm, “I need to have a word with you.”